yushaushaibu/pics-app/README.md

 The main difference between `controlled` and `uncontrolled elements` is that information in controlled elements is stored in the react's component (state) rather than the HTML DOM (value).

-`Passing information from child to parent component` To initiate an API request, the `SearchBar component` passed up the user's search term to the `App component`.
+`Passing information from child to parent component` The props system only allows information to be passed from parent to child.
+To initiate an API request, the `SearchBar component` passed up the user's search term to the `App component`.